microsoft/EdgeML/README.md

-Checkout the [ELL](https://github.com/Microsoft/ELL) project which can provide optimized binaries for the models trained by this library.
+Checkout the [ELL](https://github.com/Microsoft/ELL) project which can provide optimized binaries for some of the ONNX models trained by this library.

 ### Contributors:
 Code for algorithms, applications and tools here was contributed by: